cirkovd/autocovarianceTesting/README.md

 ## Example

-For monthly change in US consumption and income from 1970 to 2016, test if the autocovariance structure of the series differ up to lag 12.
+For quarterly change in US consumption and income from 1970 to 2016, test if the autocovariance structure of the series differ up to lag 12.

 ``` r
 library(autocovarianceTesting)